What is the one-time forgiveness count adjustment?

 Now let’s explore who should consolidate.

 In-school loan time is not forgiveness eligible.
-However, if you graduated in 2023 and your loans are still in their grace period (particularly those of you who just graduated from the inaugural University of Arizona veterinary class — congratulations!), then you may want to consolidate in order to get your forgiveness clock started.
+If you graduated in 2024 and your loans are still in their grace period, then you may want to consolidate in order to get your forgiveness clock started.
 Grace period time is not forgiveness-eligible time, even under the count adjustment.
 The only way to end a grace period early is to consolidate and select the “do not delay processing” option.

 At this point, whenever we see a portfolio of loans that contains FFELs, we recommend consolidating ASAP.
 Some of you with older FFELs may even see your remaining balance forgiven after you consolidate.